sowmya1283/hangman_python/README.md

 * The PEP8 Online Validator was down when creating this project, however I added a PEP8 validator to my workspace by running the command: "pip3 install pycodestyle".
 The results can be found [here](assets/images/bs1977-pycodestyle.png)

-* The validator flags a number of minor warnings, all of which are related to the use of the ASCII art used in the start screen, win screen and lose screen functions.
-In my final mentor session, I was informed these are inconsequential and can essentially be ignored as they do not affect the program itself.
+* The validator flags a number of warnings and one error.
+Error was related to the equality operator is used in place of assignment operator.
+Other a quite number of minor warnings were all related to the extra spaces and blank lines between the functions.
+In my final mentor session, I was informed about removing these extra spaces and fixing any errors.

-​
 ​

 ## **Bugs**
 ​
 Some of the bugs were identified during testing.
 They are listed below.